Pat Burke

-Patrick John Burke (born December 14, 1973) is an Irish former professional basketball player.
-Burke (whose family moved from Tullamore, Ireland, to Cleveland, Ohio, when he was three years old) competed in the National Basketball Association (NBA) and also played in Europe, ending his career with the Polish club Asseco Prokom Sopot.
-He was a co-captain of the senior Irish national basketball team and also represented his country at the World University Games.
+Patrick John Burke (born December 14, 1973) is an Irish former professional basketball player who is currently the men's basketball head coach for Beacon College.
+He played in the National Basketball Association (NBA) for three seasons between 2002 and 2007, for the Orlando Magic and the Phoenix Suns.
+To date, he is the only Irishman to have played in the NBA.
+He also played in Europe, mainly in Greece and Spain, before ending his career with Asseco Prokom Sopot.
+He was a co-captain of the senior Ireland national team and also represented his country at the World University Games.

 Early life

+Burke was born in Dublin, Ireland.
+Burke and his family moved from Tullamore in Ireland, to Cleveland, Ohio in the United States when he was three years old.

 Burke played high school basketball at Mariner High School in Cape Coral, Florida.
 He played college basketball at Auburn University with the Auburn Tigers from 1993 to 1997.

 Professional career

 NBA

 After not being drafted out of Auburn University in 1997, Burke became the first Irish-born player in NBA history when he signed a contract with the Orlando Magic in 2002.

 He played in 62 games with them, averaging 4.3 points and 2.4 rebounds per game.
 He did not play in the NBA during the 2003–04 NBA season, or the 2004–05 NBA season.
 In his return to the NBA, he played for the Phoenix Suns for two seasons.
 He was also in training camp with the Golden State Warriors in 2007 before being released.